 - cognitive retraining through drills and exercises (often computerised);

 - neuropsychology-model based interventions, which rely on theories of how the brain stores and processes information to develop and teach strategies which the person with MS can apply to different situations;

 - eclectic, drawing on neuropsychology, cognitive psychology and behavioural psychology;

 - holistic, addressing motivation, emotion and other psychological needs, in addition to specific cognitive skill training.

+Cognitive training fits best into the model of a randomised controlled trial.
 When a drug treatment is evaluated, a randomised controlled trial is carried out.
 Participants are randomly allocated to receive either treatment or placebo.
 It is relatively hard to tell a placebo tablet from a real tablet, when they have been designed to look the same.
 But it is much harder to devise a placebo rehabilitation programme.
 This means that the therapists delivering the programme and usually the participants as well, know who is receiving the “real” treatment.
 This can compromise the objectivity of the evaluation of the treatment.